 Existing resources of the Association include human resources, donations and fundraised monies, and government grants and subsidies.
-Decisions about the distribution of existing resources will be made based on the best information at the time and the availability of resources.
+Decisions about the distribution of existing resources will be made based on the best information at the time and the availability of resources, and with the involvement of Developmental Services Ontario.